Needing a change of scenery? Wanting to mobilize your body and do good for others? Looking to cultivate some good karma?

 "On my arrival I was struck, as is everyone, by the physical beauty of the place.
 The natural setting is gorgeous, ever changing, and provides serenity.
 More than that was the feeling that every single one of the people working here cares about every person who comes here–whether as part of a group or as an individual."

-Long term volunteers work five days a week, but earn seven days room and board, so have two days off to explore the area.
+Long term volunteers work five, six hour days a week, but earn seven days room and board, so have two days off to explore the area.
 You don’t have to volunteer for that long, however — you can come work for just a few days and still be thanked with meals and a bed during your stay, and know that you too are helping ensure that The Mountain endures.